NichKu/TransMethylCFDx/README.md

 snakemake --cores [n] -s [path/to/SnakemakeFile] --use-conda --conda-frontend conda
 ```

-For detailed explanation of the Snakemake arguments please refer to the [User Guide](https://snakemake.readthedocs.io/en/stable/#).
+For a detailed explanation of the Snakemake arguments, please refer to the [User Guide](https://snakemake.readthedocs.io/en/stable/#).

 > **Note**
-> To test whether the pipeline would run, the argument --dry-run can be added preventing from acutally running the pipeline.
+> To test whether the pipeline will run, add the --dry-run argument to prevent it from actually running.

 ## Usage Guide

-To set up and launch the pipline, the steps listed below should be followed:
+To set up and launch the pipeline, follow the steps below:

-1. Clone the github repo
+1. Clone the github repository
 2. Install the dependencies outlined in [Requirements](#requirements)
-3. Go to /Config and configure the config.yaml file
+3. Go to config/ and configure the config.yaml file
-4. cd
+4. cd ../workflow
+5. snakemake --cores [n] --use-conda --conda-frontend conda

 #### Resources
-The number of cores being allocated to each job is configured in the Snakemake file under # Threads.
-The pipline is recommended to be launched with at least 10 CPUs.
-The pipline has been tested using 4GB RAM per CPU.
+The number of cores allocated to each job is configured in the Snakemake file under the Threads setting.
+We recommend launching the pipeline with at least 10 CPUs.
+The pipeline has been tested with 4 GB of RAM per CPU.

 ## dd-cfDNA Calculation
-A script is provided in ./scripts to calculate the dd-cfDNA using the pileup files generated and saved to the 8_dd-cfDNA directory.
+A script in ./scripts calculates dd-cfDNA from the pileup files saved to the 8_dd-cfDNA directory.

+## Tissue-of-Origin
+To determine the tissue-of-origin, please use BAM files from 5_dedup_consensus and create pat.gz files using the ([`wgbstools`](https://github.com/nloyfer/wgbs_tools))

 #### Dependencies
 - Python 3.10 or higher